IMostafaR/e-commerce-nodejs-mongodb/README.md

 6. **Categorization**: Implement a category structure for products, allowing items to belong to one or more categories.

-7. **Product Variations**: Allow products to have different attributes like colors or sizes, each with its set of values.

-8. **Inventory Tracking**: Keep track of product availability by monitoring stock levels.
+7. **Inventory Tracking**: Keep track of product availability by monitoring stock levels.

-9. **Shopping Cart**: Facilitate users' shopping experience by letting them add items to a cart.
+8. **Shopping Cart**: Facilitate users' shopping experience by letting them add items to a cart.
 Carts can be saved for logged-in users.

-10. **Order Placement**: Require users to provide both payment and address details when placing an order.
+9. **Order Placement**: Require users to provide both payment and address details when placing an order.

-11. **Shipping Options**: Provide users with a selection of shipping methods, each associated with a fixed price.
+10. **Shipping Options**: Provide users with a selection of shipping methods, each associated with a fixed price.

-12. **Order Progress**: Implement an order processing system with stages such as order processing, delivery in progress, and order delivered.
+11. **Order Progress**: Implement an order processing system with stages such as order processing, delivery in progress, and order delivered.

-13. **Customer Reviews**: Allow users to leave reviews for purchased products, including a rating and written feedback.
+12. **Customer Reviews**: Allow users to leave reviews for purchased products, including a rating and written feedback.

-14. **Promotions**: Enable the platform to run promotions, allowing discounts on specific product categories.
+13. **Promotions**: Enable the platform to run promotions, allowing discounts on specific product categories.

 ---